kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 2. A certificate that authenticates against Azure AD
 3. A certificate that can encrypt/decrypt your web.config
 4. Both certificates uploaded to Azure through the portal
+5. A `<appSecrets>` section in your config for local secrets that is encrypted

 Phew!
 With all this in place, here's what this gets you: